moveit/moveit2/.github/ISSUE_TEMPLATE/bug_report.md

 * Source or Binary build?
 * If binary, which release version?
 * If source, which branch?
+* Which RMW (Fast DDS or Cyclone DDS)?
+Humble or Rolling should be using Cyclone.

 ### Steps to reproduce
 Tell us how to reproduce this issue.
 Attempt to provide a working demo, perhaps using Docker.